Drew Waters Player Props: Royals vs. Guardians

 Drew Waters At The Plate

-- Waters has a double, three home runs and four walks while batting .211.
+- Waters is hitting .203 with a double, three home runs and four walks.

-- In 54.5% of his 22 games this season, Waters has picked up at least one hit.
-He's also had four multi-hit games.
+- Waters has picked up a hit in 52.2% of his 23 games this year, with multiple hits in 17.4% of those games.

-- He has scored a run in six games this season, with multiple runs three times.
+- He has scored in six games this year (26.1%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.